Code-Institute-Submissions/-irenenev24-javascript-project-italian-tour_OctResub/README.md

 * Card element from w3schools.
 * CSS for the row and column class for the menu page was taken from W3Schools.
 * The CSS for my hero-text was taken from W3Schools and amended to suit.
+* geeks4geeks.com, here I found a solution for my hero-image issues as referred to in the TESTING.md

 ## Images
 * All images used in this project were taken from Unsplash.com